ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

     // If the user can use biometric identification such as fingerprint or face recognition options.BankIdAllowBiometric = false;

-    // Limit possible login methods to, for example, only allow BankID on smartcard.
-See technical docs for list of policies. options.BankIdCertificatePolicies = new List<string> { "1.2.752.78.1.1" };
+    // Limit possible login methods to, for example, only allow BankID on smartcard. options.BankIdCertificatePolicies = BankIdCertificatePolicies.GetPoliciesForProductionEnvironment(...);

 	// Issue birthdate claim based on data extracted from the personal identity number options.IssueBirthdateClaim = true;